CsarNarciso/Chat-Web/README.md

-# Microservices Based Real Time Messaging Application using Spring Boot WebSockets and SockJS.
+# Microservices Based Real Time Messaging Application using Spring Boot and WebSockets.

 ![Architecture Design](https://github.com/CsarNarciso/Assets/blob/main/chat-architecture-desing.png)

 ## Application features.

-- Docker compose for microservices deployment managment.
+- Docker compose integration for production environment.
-- User login and registration.
-- Authentication required to access chat pages/functionalities.
-- User data (messages, conversations, and profile images) stored in database.
 - User useful data (id and name) storaged in session, not in model, for application performance, by reduicng database calls when    client refresh page or reconnect.
 - When users login, can see online users in real time.
 - When a user discconnect, server remembers it until passed 1 minute.
 If user doesn't reconnect, it is forgot, and online users     list is updated to everyone in chat (this in real time).